-- acting as a contact point for general advice about the operation of the Act for any person wishing to make a disclosure about improper conduct or detrimental action - making arrangements for a disclosure to be made privately and discreetly and, if necessary, away from the workplace - receiving any disclosure made orally or in writing (from internal and external disclosers) - recording in writing the details of any disclosure which is made orally - impartially assessing the allegation and determining whether it is a disclosure made in accordance with Part 2 of the Act (that is, "a protected disclosure") - impartially assessing under section 33 of the Act whether a disclosure is a "public interest disclosure"; and - taking all necessary steps to ensure that the identity of the discloser and the identity of the person who is the subject of the disclosure are kept confidential.

-See the cover page for a list of CoL's Public Interest Disclosure Officers.
+- acting as a contact point for general advice about the operation of the Act for any person wishing to make a disclosure about improper conduct or detrimental action; - making arrangements for a disclosure to be made privately and discreetly and, if necessary, away from the workplace; - receiving any disclosure made orally or in writing (from internal and external disclosers); - recording in writing the details of any disclosure which is made orally; - impartially assessing the allegation and determining whether it is a disclosure made in accordance with Part 2 of the Act (that is, "a protected disclosure"); - impartially assessing under section 33 of the Act whether a disclosure is a "public interest disclosure"; and - taking all necessary steps to ensure that the identity of the discloser and the identity of the person who is the subject of the disclosure are kept confidential; and - administrative functions to support the role under the Act, as required. - See the cover page for a list of CoL's Public Interest Disclosure Officers.